(+91) 9686 448899

 They do not always attach to many substrates but can act as a great adhesive to substances such as glass.
 They also do not support microbiological growth.
 They are resistant to ozone, ultraviolet rays and oxygen which has increased their usage in the construction sector.
 It also has electrical insulation properties which makes it useful for a variety of electrical applications.
 Its high gas permeability makes it useful in the medical sector where an increased amount of aeration is considered ideal.

 The resin produced with methacrylic acids or acrylic with the esterification of an epoxy resin is known as Vinyl Ester Resin.
 Acrylic acid is an organic compound.
 It consists of a vinyl group that is connected to the carboxylic acid and it is also one of the simplest unsaturated carboxylic acids.
-The liquid is colorless with a tart or acetic smell.
+The liquid is colourless with a tart or acetic smell.
 Methacrylic acid is abbreviated to MAA which is also an organic compound.
-It has an acrid unpleasant odor with a colorless and viscous liquid.
+It has an acrid unpleasant odour with a colourless and viscous liquid.

 The Vinyl group is prone to becoming polymerized and refers to ester substituents.
 The diester product is mixed with styrene, a reactive solvent to content by weight at approximately 35-45 per cent.
 Styrene is also an organic compound and is a derivative of benzene.
 This is a colourless and oily liquid, but its aged samples are sometimes yellowish in colour.
 This compound has a sweet smell, and it evaporates rather quickly.
 However, when styrene is highly concentrated the odour becomes less pleasant.